csswizardry/csswizardry.github.com/_posts/2025-08-18-low-and-mid-tier-mobile-for-the-real-world-2025.md

   * are they sensible and reasonable prices for consumers?

-And remember, as we’ll look at next, trying to triangulate on one single device per category is a little futile in itself—sheer device diversity and evolution means that _anything_ we pick is going to be something of a compromise.
+And remember, as we’ll look at next, trying to triangulate on one single device per category is a little futile in itself — sheer device diversity and evolution means that _anything_ we pick is going to be something of a compromise.
 My aim, however, is to minimise that compromise as much as possible and distill our choices down to a single representative device for each category.
 Can I do it?